Veridu-com/development-guidelines/README.md

     - Use parentheses in expressions always
     - On the unnecessary code tab:
     - Remove unused imports should be checked.

-## Suggestions (most of the suggestions are just personal, but it is good if you use it)
-    - Line length (120 characters)
-    - Function length (40 lines)
-    - Fonts: Hack, Fira Mono, Consolas, Inconsolata, Source Code Pro

 ## Optimizations
 -   Avoid micro-optimizations